-The cultural ideology, social regulation, and experience of reproduction and sexual relations and marriage, with an emphasis on women, from 1600 to the present.
-Topics may include childbirth, inter-racial relationships, abortion and contraception, sex and social class, sex and slavery, same-sex relationships, concepts of masculinity, and modern sexuality and feminism.
+The cultural ideology, social regulation, and experience of reproduction and sexual relations, with an emphasis on women, from 1600 to the present.
+Topics include interracial relationships, abortion and contraception, sex and social class, sex and slavery, same-sex relationships, and modern sexuality and feminism.
 (Also offered as Women's Studies 53-463.)
 (Prerequisite: one of 43-249, 43-250, or 43-251/53-200.
 Restricted to History and Women's Studies majors and other students with at least semester 5 standing and permission of the instructor.)